cryptokroko515/cryptokroko515/Beginner_VirtualEnvironment.md

 - Great tip : https://explainshell.com/
 - All is provided without any guarantee.
 Use at your own risk.

-Assumptions : Raspberry Pi3B+, Raspbian (could and should work on other models)
+Assumptions : Raspberry Pi 3B+, Raspbian (could and should work on other models)

 ## Installation & Requirements